Altermagnet-Superconductor Heterostructure: a Scalable Platform for Braiding of Majorana Modes

 We now demonstrate Pauli-gates on this H-junction.
 The resulting fidelities are plotted in Fig.\,\ref{fig:Fig3} (j), with $\mathcal{F}_{ti}$ the fidelity between a time-evolved initial state, $|i(T)\rangle$, and a target state, $|t\rangle$, after the braids.
 For the gates $\sqrt{\rm{X}}$ and $\rm{X}$, the initial state used is the $|00\rangle$ state, which is expected to evolve into the $\frac{1}{\sqrt{2}}\big(|00\rangle-i|11\rangle\big)$ and $|11\rangle$ states, respectively, setting the target states.
 For the $\sqrt{\rm{Z}}$ and $\rm{Z}$ gates, we analyze the initial state $\frac{1}{\sqrt{2}}\big(|00\rangle+|11\rangle\big)$, with target states $\frac{1}{\sqrt{2}}\big(|00\rangle+i|11\rangle\big)$, $\frac{1}{\sqrt{2}}\big(|00\rangle-|11\rangle\big)$ respectively.
-Here, we demonstrate the applicability of each gate in either encoding, with a schematic for scalable QC on many-qubit systems given in the SM.
-Vitally, while in the presence of marginal hybridization error, the $\sqrt{\rm{X}}$ and $\sqrt{\rm{Z}}$ both have fidelity $\mathcal{F}_{ti}=0.994$, both well within conventional error bounds required for fault-tolerant quantum computing, with the Pauli-correctable region shaded in yellow in Fig.\,\ref{fig:Fig3} (j), set such that $1-\mathcal{F}_{ti}\geq 0.015$, well within the computational loss thresholds set in Refs.\,\cite{Raussendorf2007,Stace2009}.
+Here, we demonstrate the applicability of each gate in either encoding, with a schematic for scalable QC on many-qubit systems given in the Supplemental Material.
+Vitally, while in the presence of marginal hybridization error, the $\sqrt{\rm{X}}$ and $\sqrt{\rm{Z}}$ routines both have fidelity $\mathcal{F}_{ti}=0.994$, both well within conventional error bounds required for fault-tolerant quantum computing, with the Pauli-correctable region shaded in yellow in Fig.\,\ref{fig:Fig3} (j), set such that $1-\mathcal{F}_{ti}\geq 0.015$, well within the computational loss thresholds set in Refs.\,\cite{Raussendorf2007,Stace2009}.
 Additionally, we extend that to also demonstrate the validity of the X and Z gate, with slightly lower fidelities to the target state (both being $0.986$), corresponding to a marginal loss of probability to the bulk, however, still within Pauli correctable bounds.
 The total system size of 3703 sites brings our time-dependent simulations to the computational limit; we stress, however, that increasing the system size would certainly lead to further improvement of the fidelities.
-Thus, it is clear that this proposed H-shaped AM-SC heterostructure stands as a candidate platform for the non-Abelian Majorana braiding.